-- Describe how the sustainability of the project outcomes has been taken into account when designing the project. - In the context of the project, the regulations and policy instruments generated or adjusted while focusing on climate change will lay the groundwork for the continuity of good practices, controls and commitments of key stakeholders.
-Moreover, the project's sustainability will be strengthened by involving multiple stakeholders, such as institutions with influence on the sectoral innovation system promotion policy, actors of the cross-cutting innovation promotion policy, education and research entities, and companies.
+- c- For institutional sustainability: The project promotes capacity building of institutional actors focused on resilience and adaptation to climate change.
+It should also be noted that the National Aquaculture Policy has been approved and is mandatory for the institutions, including the Priority Objective (OP 1) "Strengthen public management for the development of the competitiveness of the aquaculture value chain" and OP 5 "Strengthen the sustainability of aquaculture", which are clearly articulated with the project and provide the support for its implementation and prioritization. - 1.213 In the context of the project, the regulations and policy instruments generated or adjusted while focusing on climate change will lay the groundwork for the continuity of good practices, controls and commitments of key stakeholders.
+Moreover, the project's sustainability will be strengthened by involving multiple stakeholders, such as institutions with influence on the sectoral innovation system promotion policy, actors of the cross cutting innovation promotion policy, education and research entities, and companies.
 It is also expected that building the capacities of sector stakeholders on climate change impacts on aquaculture will help them acquire the knowledge and skills to sustain, leverage and replicate the project results.
-Adequate training and tools to access financial mechanisms and the diversification of aquaculture activities through ecotourism, farming of resilient species, and full utilization of crops will ensure the sustainability of the project's benefits. - 1.226 The academic sector will play a critical role in the project.
+Adequate training and tools to access financial mechanisms and the diversification of aquaculture activities through ecotourism, farming of resilient species, and full utilization of crops will ensure the sustainability of the project's benefits. - 1.214 The academic sector will play a critical role in the project.
 Peruvian universities have conducted research and compiled information to strengthen the project proposal and generate new knowledge and future innovations.
 Likewise, fish farmers' market competitiveness, the reduction of fry mortality and increased productivity will help ensure the proper maintenance of equipment and new investments.
-The knowledge and skills acquired will help improve the use of climate information and increase the offer of financing resources by first-tier banks, development banks or climate funds. - Provide an overview of the environmental and social impacts and risks identified as being relevant to the project.
+The knowledge and skills acquired will help improve the use of climate information and increase the offer of financing resources by first tier banks, development banks or climate funds. - 9.
+Provide an overview of the environmental and social impacts and risks identified as being relevant to the project.

-The following table shows a preliminary environmental and social analysis for each Adaptation Fund safeguard.
+1.1301_133 The following table shows a preliminary environmental and social analysis for each Adaptation Fund safeguard.
 The full project proposal will expand on the risks identified and the actions necessary to mitigate them and will also include a complete Environmental and Social Management Plan to be implemented.